Mumo-The-Analyst/E-commerce_Transactions_-_Clickstream/README.md

 - The top 10 highest-spending customers come from diverse countries including Spain, the US, France, Poland, Brazil, and Australia, with total spending ranging from $2,230 to $3,026, showing that high-value customers consistently place multiple orders and drive a significant share of overall revenue.

-4. What percentage of customers make repeat purchases, and how does it change over time?
+**4. What percentage of customers make repeat purchases, and how does it change over time?**
 ```sql
 WITH customer_orders AS (
     SELECT